Wickiup Reservoir, Oregon, USA

 - Statistics / Weather / Helpful Links

 Looking for Wickiup Reservoir cabins or other accommodations?
 Save time and use this interactive map to find, compare and book at the best rates.
-Or explore our comprehensive list of favorite travel partners.
+Or explore more of our favorite travel partners.

 Wickiup Reservoir is an 11,000 acre angler’s paradise.
 Camping areas are plentiful, and boat launching ramps are located at most.
 The reservoir gets its name from the Native American word for dwelling or shelter, synonymous with wigwam.
 Native Americans constructed shelters from poles, tree limbs and brush as they moved through the area while fishing and hunting.
 Wickiup Reservoir is embraced by the nearly pristine Deschutes and Ochoco National Forests – a true outdoor utopia.